 If you’d like to get in touch, email me at [email protected]

 PRI's weekly newsletter features the latest news and information from the worldwide racing industry.
+Laura Pitts is the writer, builder, and editor of the email, which is sent via Salesforce Marketing Cloud.

 Discover cutting-edge motorsports parts and equipment from top overseas suppliers at the annual PRI Trade Show in Indianapolis and in the pages of PRI Magazine.